SAP-samples/cap-cds-hands-on/exercises/01/README.md

-As we've started the CAP server in [watch mode](https://cap.cloud.sap/docs/tools/cds-cli#cds-watch), it should notice these changes and restart, and this time, the log output includes, amongst others (which have been redacted to keep things simple), these extra lines:
+As we've started the CAP server in [watch mode](https://cap.cloud.sap/docs/tools/cds-cli#cds-watch), it should notice these changes and restart, and this time, the log output includes, amongst other info (which has been redacted to keep things simple), these extra lines:

 ```log
 [cds] - loaded model from 2 file(s):